textpattern/textpattern.github.io/tags/password-protect.md

 <txp:password_protect login="theusername" pass="thepassword" />
 ```

-p(alert-block information).
 Note: It is not adequate to protect a single section.
 This is not due to the tag itself, but rather because of how Textpattern handles URLs.
 By changing the URL an article can be rendered with a different section template, which would mean that the tag in the protected section would not be rendered and could not protect the article - only page requests that would be rendered in that section would be protected.
+{: .alert-block .information}

 ### Example 2: Container tag